ml4drug-book/ml4drug-book.github.io/call.md

 ---
 layout: default
-title: "AI for Science: Mind the Gaps"
+title: "AI for Science"
 permalink: /call
 ---

 # Call for Papers
-The 2021 NeurIPS AI for Science workshop calls for high-quality and cutting-edge paper submissions in the following two tracks:
+The 2022 NeurIPS AI for Science workshop calls for high-quality and cutting-edge paper submissions in the following two tracks:

 ## (A) Original Research Track